Eva's desert mouse

-Eva's desert mouse (Peromyscus eva) is a species of rodent in the genus Peromyscus of the family Cricetidae found only in the Baja California peninsula of Mexico.
+Eva's desert mouse (Peromyscus eva) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+It is endemic to the Baja California peninsula of Mexico.

 Description

 Eva's desert mouse measures 19 cm from head to rump, on average, and has a 10 cm tail.
 They weigh between 13 and 20 g.
 The fur is russet or buff in color over most of the body, with pale grey markings on the nose, cheeks, and around the eyes.
 The ears are pale brown and almost hairless, and the underparts creamy white.
 It can most clearly be distinguished from the cactus mouse, which is found in the same geographical region, by the shape of the baculum, although it is also typically darker in color, and with a longer tail.

 Little is known of the animal's biology, although it is usually found close to succulent plants, and appears to breed between February and July.